sr-patel/eagle-dualReader/README.md

 ## Usage

 1. Select the manga images you want to read in Eagle
-2. Open the Mangaread extension
+2. Open the DualReader extension
 3. Use the toolbar to:
    - Toggle between normal and manga reading modes
    - Enable/disable title page